hasura/graphql-engine/manual/users/google.rst

 Pre-requisites
 --------------

-* To use Google login with Hasura, create an Project on on https://console.developers.google.com/.
+* To use Google login with Hasura, create an Project on https://console.developers.google.com/.
 You can know more about using Google login from https://developers.google.com/identity/.